-Timeout (or as I rather call it – reflective time out) is a go-to consequence because it deals with the heart.
+Heart Focused Timeout is a go-to consequence because it deals with the heart.
 It is not a punishment – but rather an opportunity to think about choices, attitudes, and actions.
 It prepares our children to go and do the right thing.

 PS Note: there may well need to be other consequences to help teach them the right thing to do in a given situation, but time to think about their heart is always a good place to start.

 [Tweet “Whatever consequence you use the end result has to be a change of heart in your kids.”]

 Over to you:

 What’s your go-to consequence that helps your child learn heart lessons?

 Think Before Giving a Consequence: The purpose of a consequence is to teach our child why and how to do the right thing so we must think before we act to find effective consequences.